kailash-manasarovar/statement/docs/timeline/2023/november.md

 - It is so bad, he is fired about two weeks later, but not before he has spread the word around the business, including to my boss and managers I have to work with very closely, that I am a *transphobe*.
 - About a week before he gets fired, Grace insists I go on a trip to Barcelona with her and Nadim at the weekend.
 It's out of the blue and feels like bullying.
 - I wonder what their intention was for the trip to Barcelona.
-- Did Nadim find something out he didn't like at all, and got out of there?
 - When I spoke to engineers on the team about him later on, they couldn't believe the guy had got the job.
 They said he was totally ineffective and impossible to work with and any work he had done they couldn't believe he had done it, it was so poor quality, as if he had no idea what he was doing.
 - He did, however, have root level access to all systems for the short time he was on the engineering team.
 - I look him up on Google and find out he is a trained actor with a bachelor's degree from the [National Institute of Dramatic Art](https://www.nida.edu.au/) in Sydney, graduated in 2010, and has been in a number of films.
 - It seems he was a spy.
+- Did Nadim find something out he didn't like at all, and got himself out of there quick?
+- Or did they know I had found out he was an actor because they were watching my every move online along with everyone else in Spain it seems?
 - I wonder how much damage he was able to do in the engineering department in such a short space of time.
 The tech failed and faltered again and again in early 2024.
+I think this is probably a red-herring now.
-- He certainly added a lot of malicious code to our backend set up which broke our SEO for months before we could figure it out.
+- He, or other parties, certainly added a lot of malicious code to our backend set up which broke our SEO for months before we could figure it out.
 - In any case, from the moment I gave Nadim my Twitter account details, everything changed for me at Polygon.
 My boss Grace starts to treat me badly.
 I am no longer given work by Gabriel Silva who I am supposed to be working with closely.
 - Gabriel starts complaining about my work to me, and others; he doesn't like my writing style, he continually puts me down in meetings, he calls me a single point of failure with other team members.
 - It doesn't matter so much because in early 2024, while the zk system is continually failing, 20% of the workforce is made redundant.